FoundryApp/foundry-cli/README.md

     # A JSON string specifying new document's data
     data: '{}'
 ```

-It's important to understand how trigger functions work in Foundry.
-Everything happens against the emulated Firestore database or the emulated Firebase Auth users.
-Both can be specified in the config file under fields `firestore` and `users` respectively.
-So all of your code where you manipulate with Firestore or Firebase Auth happens against the emulated Firestore database and emulated Firebase Auth.<br/>
-The same is true for function triggers you describe in the Foundry config file.
-The triggers usually describe how should the emulated Firestore database or emulated Firebase Auth users be mutated.
-In return, these mutations will trigger your functions.

 ### Field `firestore`
 The field `firestore` gives you an option to have a separate Firestore database from your production Firestore database.
 This separate Firestore is an emulated Firestore database that lives in your cloud environment for the duration of your session. <br/>